JorisHartog/wut/README.md

 ```

 *Pro tip*
-I'm not going to rewrite this README, just execute `wut wut` or check out the manpages by
+Check out the usage info with `wut wut` or the man pages with `man wut` to see what
-executing `man wut` to see what you can do.
+wut can do for you.